Puerto Rico's Economic Crisis Fact Sheet

 Discover how socio-political dynamics and external policies contribute to the region’s economic plight.

-The Dire Economic Plight of Southwestern Puerto Rico
+The Dire Economic Plight of Southern Puerto Rico

 Understanding the Crisis